PX4/PX4-Devguide/advanced-system-console.md

 > **Info**
 > USB shell: To just run a few quick commands or test an application connecting to the USB
-> shell is sufficient. **To use it, boot the system without the microSD card inserted.**
+> shell is sufficient. **To use it, boot the system without the microSD card inserted**
+> (with the microSD, the mavlink shell can be used instead, see below).
 > The hardware serial console is only needed for boot debugging or when USB should be used
 > for MAVLink to connect a [GCS](qgroundcontrol-intro.md).